kittykatattack/ga/README.md

 );

 ```
-The second argument determines the angle, in radians, in which the
+The second argument determines the angle, in radians, at which the
 bullet should travel.
 4.71 radians, used in this example, is up.
 0 is
 to the right, 1.57 is down, and 3.14 is to the left.